jpseif/SnipIt/README.md

 # snipit
 AutoHotkey-based version of TextExpander.

-1) Run the EXE.
-2) Hit "Ctrl+Shift+S" to call the setup.
-3) Enter a SNIPPET (short, e.g. 3-5 characters) and REPLACEMENT string.
-Check the list below or the Input.ini file for examples for time and date.
-Essentially it's %yy for the year, e.g. 17.
-So in the replacement input e.g. "\`%yy\`%MM\`%dd" (without the double quotes) will be replaced by "170814" for August 14th 2017.
+SETUP
+Copy the SnipIt.exe and the Input.ini file into a folder.

+COMPILING THE CODE
+Download all the files (SnipIt.ahk and folders \media and \sub).
+Place all of them in a folder and compile the SnipIt.ahk script using the AutoHotkey tool.

+HOW THE SCRIPT WORKS
+The script will run in the background and "listen" to your keyboard input.
+If it recognizes a predefined sequence, e.g. abc, it will replace that sequence of characters by something else, that is defined in the Input.ini file (abc = something else).
+So typing "abc" will be replaced by "something else".
+There are some special characters that can be introduced, for instance for adding the date or time information or to add a new line ("Enter").
+These special characters are listed below:
 - \`%dd --> replaced by day: 01 - 31
 - \`%d --> replaced by day: 1 - 31
 - \`%MM --> replaced by month: 01 - 12